hpc/charliecloud/doc/faq.rst

 that try to use it will fail.

-The reasoning for leaving the variable unset is that because Charliecloud runs unprivileged, it isn't really meaningful for a container to have multiple users, and thus building images with things in the home directory is an antipattern.
-In fact, by default (i.e., without :code:`--no-home`), :code:`ch-run` sets :code:`$HOME` to :code:`/home/$USER` and bind-mounts the user's host home directory at that path.
+The reasoning for leaving the variable unset is that because Charliecloud runs unprivileged, it isn’t really meaningful for a container to have multiple users, and thus building images with things in the home directory is an antipattern.
+In fact, by default (i.e., without :code:`--no-home`), :code:`ch-run` sets :code:`$HOME` to :code:`/home/$USER` and bind-mounts the user’s host home directory at that path.

 The concern with setting :code:`$HOME` to some default value during build is that it could simply hide the problem until runtime later, where it would be